McEachern High School

-John McEachern High School or McEachern High School is a public high school established in 1908 in Powder Springs, Georgia, United States.
+John McEachern High School or McEachern High School is a public high school established in 1933 in Powder Springs, Georgia, United States.
 It was originally established as the Seventh District Agricultural and Mechanical School.
 Due to its history, McEachern has an open campus, with its buildings spaced across the property.

-It is one of 17 high schools in Cobb County School District.
+It is one of 17 high schools in the Cobb County School District.